Whether we like it or not biofilms, bacteria and candida are all around us and live in the various microbiomes in our bodies.

 Along with these treatment options, following the candida diet is really important as well.

-Source of part of this article, and the protocol comes from the interview with Dr. Stephen Olmstead at the Healthy Gut Summit.
+Source of part of this article comes from the interview with Dr. Stephen Olmstead at the Healthy Gut Summit.
 I found this interview really fascinating and full of helpful information!